j2commerce/guide/apps/drop-box.md

 **Key features**

 * Sell any file stored in Dropbox
-* Enables you to retrive the files from the Dropbox remotely.
+* Enables you to retrieve the files from the Dropbox remotely.
-* Generates a temproary url for the downlodable files, which expires within minutes
+* Generates a temporary url for the downlodable files, which expires within minutes
 * Allows you to control the expiry of the url from settings

 **Known Limitations**

 * When you are using Dropbox for selling digital files, do set Download limit and Download expire days.

 **Requirements**